 DIGIT = %x30-39

-The components of a DID-Linked Resource URI carry the following semantics:
+The components of a [=DID-Linked Resource URL=] carry the following semantics:

-The following tables contain informative references for the core properties defined by this specification, with expected values, and whether or not they are required.
-The property names in the tables are linked to the normative definitions and more detailed descriptions of each property.
+The following table contains informative references for the core properties defined by this specification, with expected values and whether or not they are required.

 Property Required?
 Value Constraints

-resourceCollectionId no A string that uniquely identifies the DID associated with the resource
+resourceCollectionId no A string that identifies the DID associated with the resource.
+If omitted, the value SHOULD default to the method-specific-id portion of the parent DID.

 resourceName no A string that uniquely names and identifies a resource.
-This property, along with the resourceType below, can be used to track version changes within a resource.
+Together with resourceType, it can be used to track version changes.

 resourceType no A string that identifies the type of resource.
-This property, along with the resourceName above, can be used to track version changes within a resource.
+Together with resourceName, it can be used to track version changes.
 Not to be confused with mediaType.

 alternativeUri no An array that describes alternative URIs for the resource.

-created no A string that identifies the date and time the resource was created, as an XML date-time.
+created no A string identifying the date and time the resource was created, as an XML Datetime.

-updated no A string that identifies the time the resource was updated, as an XML date-time.
+updated no A string identifying the time the resource was updated, as an XML Datetime.

-checksum no A string that may be used to prove that the resource has not been tampered with.
+checksum no A string formatted as <algorithm-id>:<hex-encoded-hash> that may be used to verify the resource has not been tampered with.
+See .

-previousVersionId no A string that identifies the previous version of the resource.
+previousVersionId no A string identifying the previous version of the resource.

-nextVersionId no A string that identifies the next version of the resource.
+nextVersionId no A string identifying the next version of the resource.

-DID-Linked Resources (DLRs) are content-addressable or identifier-addressable resources associated with a Decentralized Identifier (DID).
+[=DID-Linked Resources=] are content-addressable or identifier-addressable resources associated with a Decentralized Identifier (DID).
 They are represented as URIs rooted at a valid DID.
-The full Resource URI identifying a Resource MUST include a DID and a Resource Identifier `resourceId`.
+The full [=DID-Linked Resource URL=] identifying a resource MUST include a DID and a [=Resource Identifier=] (resourceId).

 did:example:0a5b94d0-a417-48ed-a6f5-4abc9e95888d